 Day 4 – Play Time and Self-Awareness

-- Play Time and Self-Awareness (Setting: On the beach).
+- Play Time and Self-Awareness;

 Day 5 – Playing With Playing Time and Down Time

-- Playing With Playing Time and Down Time.
+- Playing With Playing Time and Down Time;

-Day 6 – Course closure
+Day 6 – Course closure & external activities

-Course evaluation: round up of acquired competences, feedback, and discussion.
+- Course evaluation: round-up of acquired competencies, feedback, and discussion;

-Awarding of the course Certificate of Attendance.
+- Awarding of the course Certificate of Attendance;

-Excursion and other external cultural activities.
+- Excursion and other external cultural activities.